isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Usually the reason to "cast away `const`" is to allow the updating of some transient information of an otherwise immutable object.
-Examples are cashing, mnemorization, and precomputation.
+Examples are cashing, memorization, and precomputation.
 Such examples are often handled as well or better using `mutable` or an indirection than with a `const_cast`.

 ##### Example